wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ---
-title: Examine Usage with Ingestion Policies
+title: Monitor Usage with Ingestion Policies
 tags: [administration, dashboards]
 sidebar: doc_sidebar
 permalink: ingestion_policies.html
-summary: Monitor usage with ingestion policies, usage dashboards, and alerts.
+summary: Monitor ingestion rates by policies and configure ingestion limits with alerts.
 ---

-In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring usage by particular accounts, groups, sources, metric namespaces, or point tags.
-For example, it might be valuable to understand the ingestion rates of the different teams in your organization or by the different sources and manage their consumption, cost, overage, etc.
+In addition to the dashboard for monitoring your [overall usage](examine_usage.html), Tanzu Observability by Wavefront supports ingestion policies for monitoring usage by specific accounts, groups, sources, metric namespaces, or point tags.
+For example, it might be valuable to monitor the ingestion rates of the different teams in your organization or by the different sources and manage their consumption, cost, overage, etc.

-By creating an ingestion policy, you group a set of accounts, groups, sources, metric namespaces, or point tags.
-Optionally, you can set a PPS limit associated with an alert.
-After you create an ingestion policy, you can start monitoring the policy PPS usage per [billing period](glossary.html#b) from the ingestion policy dashboard, which shows:
+By creating an ingestion policy, you combine a set of accounts, groups, sources, metric namespaces, or point tags.
+Optionally, you can set a Points per Second (PPS) limit for the ingestion policy and associate it with an alert.
+After you create an ingestion policy, you can start monitoring the ingestion policy dashboard, which shows:
-- The P95 PPS usage out of the limit, if configured
+- The P95 PPS usage per [billing period](glossary.html#b) since the creation of the policy.
+- The PPS limit with the associated alert, if configured.
-- The month-over-month percentage change in the PPS usage
+- The percentage change in the PPS usage per billing period.
-- The hourly PPS usage
+- The hourly PPS usage.
-- The accounts that ingest most data
+- The accounts that ingest most data.
-- The usage by ingestion mechanism (proxy and direct ingestions)
+- The ingestion by ingestion type (proxy and direct ingestions).
-- The usage by ingestion type (time series, histograms, and delta counters)
+- The ingestion by data type (time series, histograms, and delta counters).

 {% include important.html content="Ingestion policies **do not** support metrics from external services.
 You **CANNOT** use ingestion policies to monitor PPS usage for services such as the Amazon Web Services, Google Cloud Platform, Microsoft Azure, Snowflake, VMware vRealize Operations Cloud, New Relic, Datadog, and AppDynamics integrations."%}